penguin-cmyk/memory_utils/README.md

 ## Changelogs
 * `0.1.2` - Fixed Process::pid() error "STATUS_HEAP_CORRUPTION" which caused by a bad conversion from cstring into rust string
-* `0.1.4` - Fixed general pattern scanning ( added more protection hecks, and fixed stuck in a loop or not finding it)
+* `0.1.4` - Fixed general pattern scanning ( added more protection checks, and fixed stuck in a loop or not finding it)
 ## Example

 ```rust